 It can often feel impossible to find a home for all the ‘stuff’ you and your family have accumulated over the years.
-But with clever and practical storage solutions, it really is possible.
+But you can declutter your home and declutter your mind!
+With clever and practical storage solutions, it really is possible.

 Use baskets.
 Lots of baskets.

-Mrs Hinch is a self-confessed basket addict – and they really are fantastic when it comes to organising your home.
+Mrs Hinch is a self-confessed basket addict – and they really are fantastic when you want to declutter your home.
 They help you store things neatly, and you can group your bits by category, so you know where to find everything.

 Organise your storage

-Another good idea is to try out attractive storage options, so you can keep what you need at hand in the room itself.
-Anything from a gorgeous dressing table for your make-up, to a neat wooden box to hide away your bathroom bleach, wipes and sprays.
+Another good idea to declutter your home is to try out attractive storage options, so you can keep what you need at hand in the room itself.
+Anything from a gorgeous dressing table with drawers for your make-up, to a neat wooden box to hide away your bathroom bleach, wipes and sprays.

 Try a kitchen trolley

 A kitchen trolley may seem like an unnecessary item – particularly if your kitchen is on the small side – but if you can find a space for it, it can add not only extra storage on the shelves below it, but extra valuable surface space, too.

 Mrs Hinch loves hers, which she decorates with a few plants and pots of dried pasta, then the shelves beneath have baskets (naturally) holding tea towels and other kitchen-related bits and bobs.